balaramadurai/hugo-travelify-theme/exampleSite/content/post/hugo-travelify-theme-features.md

 Some of the important features of Hugo-Travelify-Theme are:

 - Automatic slider generation with banner images
+- Subscribe via Email through Mailchimp integration (You have to sign up and generate the HTML code)
+- Multiple author support (Included in the taxonomy)
 - i10n data
 - Disqus integration
 - Social media share
 - Google Analytics

   ![](/screenshot-1.png)